Conflux-Chain/conflux-documentation/docs/general/conflux-basics/gas.md

 ## How to Set gas and gasPrice Properly

+The answer is different depending on different spaces.

 ### gasPrice

-Usually, gasPrice can be set within the range of 1G to 10,000G.
-If the network is not congested, 1G would be enough.
-If the waiting time after sending the transaction is too long, you can set the gasPrice to 10G or 100G.
+The Conflux consensus don't limit the transaction gas prices and the minimum gas price depends on the miners' setting.
+Here are the minimum gas price settings of Confura, the public RPC endpoints supported by Conflux foundation:

+- core space: 1 GDrip
+- eSpace: 20 GDrip

+Besides, it is recommended to set gas price based on core space / espace RPC return value:

+- core space: `cfx_gasPrice`
+- eSpace: `eth_gasPrice`

 ### gas

-For regular CFX transfers, setting the gas to 21,000 is enough.
+For regular CFX transfers, setting the gas to 21,000 is sufficient.

+For contract interactions, it is recommended to set gas based on the return value of core space / espace RPC:

+- core space: `gasLimit` field of `cfx_estimateGasAndCollateral`
+- eSpace: `eth_estimateGas`

-For contract interactions, you can estimate the gas value by using the method ```cfx_estimateGasAndCollateral```, which simulates the execution of the transaction and returns the actual amount of gas used for the transaction.
-In most cases the value returned by this method is accurate, but sometimes there could be underestimations.
-A safe way of dealing with this is to multiply the result of the estimation by a factor ```1.3```.
+These methods simulates the execution of the transaction and return the estimated amount of gas used for the transaction.
+Actually, in most cases, the value `gasUsed` returned by `cfx_estimateGasAndCollateral` is accurate, but it is not recommended to use `gasUsed` due to two main reasons:

+1. Due to [EIP-150](https://eips.ethereum.org/EIPS/eip-150), setting the gas to the actual gas consumption may often lead to transaction failure.
+2. The result is based on the current blockchain state during the simulation, but the actual execution states may be different.

+The `gasLimit` field typically equals `1.3 * gasUsed`.
 This ensures that the gas limit is sufficient for the transaction, and any excessive gas fee will be refunded.

 ## FAQs